Long-Term Care Menus: Nutrition Guidelines, Regulations, and More

 A positive dining experience starts with the menus.

-Menus that fail to incorporate resident choices and needs leads to an unpleasant dining experience, unintended consequences like unplanned weight loss, and survey citations.
+Menus that fail to incorporate resident choices and needs lead to an unpleasant dining experience, unintended consequences like unplanned weight loss, and survey citations.

 This article provides an overview of the nutrition guidelines and regulations that long-term care menus must meet.